 The 2019 OTT Conference was organised by OTT in collaboration with the University of Bath, foraus, the Think Tank Hub, Soapbox and Universidad del Pacífico, with the support from the Hewlett Foundation, the Swiss Federal Department of Foreign Affairs and the Open Society Foundations.

-The OTT Conference was initially conceived as an opportunity to invite OTT’s collaborators and partners to join the OTT Team right after its own annual meeting.
+The conference was initially conceived as an opportunity to invite OTT’s collaborators and partners to join the OTT team after its annual meeting.
 After the first conference in February 2017, we decided to gradually broaden the number and range of participants to include individuals from organisations who may or may not have collaborated with OTT but who would contribute to a rich and fruitful discussion.

 The OTT Conference is designed to provide participants with as much freedom as possible to determine the issues they wish to address, lead the organisation of panels or workshops, and shape the meeting’s outcomes.

-Hence, in 2019 OTT scheduled just a few key-note speakers and sessions to kick-start the process.
-In the run up to the event, OTT worked with the participants to produce sessions that they would like to lead and/or be part of.
-These included presentations, panels, group-work and workshops.
+Hence, in 2019 we scheduled just a few keynote speakers and sessions to kick-start the process.
+In the run up to the event, we worked with the participants to produce sessions that they would like to lead and/or be part of.
+These included presentations, panels, group discussions and workshops.